We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 You may select a pattern according to which the data will be parsed and shown in the parsed data pane.
 The Data Interpreter shows the data selected on the Template pane in various representations.

 You may find the next or previous data that matches the pattern signature on the disk.
-Right-click the right pane of the editor and select either Find Template Signature Next or Find Template Signature Previous on the context menu.
+Right-click the right pane of the viewer and select either Find Template Signature Next or Find Template Signature Previous on the context menu.
 You may also select these items on the Edit menu.

 Navigating .